fossabot/Deploy_DDS/README.md

 ---

-## Running the program:
+## Commands to run the program:
 ---
-After initial setup,
+All set!

-Open terminal.
+Now, open terminal.
 Type "IDprediction -arguments"